1964 in the Vietnam War: January

-Theodore Sorensen, one of former President John F. Kennedy's most trusted aides, wrote President Johnson to oppose the neutralization of South Vietnam as proposed by French President Charles de Gaulle and others.
+Theodore Sorensen, one of former President John F. Kennedy's most trusted aides, wrote to Johnson to oppose the neutralization of South Vietnam as proposed by French President Charles de Gaulle and others.
 Sorensoen said neutralization would result in a communist takeover of South Vietnam, weaken the U.S. position in Asia, and cause political problems for the Democratic Party.
 Johnson's principal advisers—Dean Rusk, Robert McNamara, McGeorge Bundy and Walter Rostow—echoed Sorensen's views.
 In December, Senator Mike Mansfield had proposed negotiation of a neutral South Vietnam.

-Lieutenant general William C. Westmoreland is appointed deputy commander of MACV.
+Lieutenant general William C. Westmoreland was appointed deputy commander of Military Assistance Command, Vietnam (MACV).

+An ARVN company withdrawing from the operational area of Operation Dan Tam I in War Zone D was ambushed by approximately 500 VC of the D800 Battalion.
+Artillery support was called in, but after an hour the unit commander radioed that the VC had broken contact.
+When relief forces arrived, it was revealed that the commander had been forced to send a false message after the unit had been overrun.
+ARVN losses were six dead, 43 missing, and 34 wounded and more than 70 weapons lost.
+VC losses were two dead and one captured.